semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 ##### guardrail

-A guardrail rule, is useful for companies writing custom rules, for example finding all usages to non-standard XML parsing libraries, you should use only your company-approved library.
+A guardrail rule, is useful for companies writing custom rules.
+For example, finding all usages to non-standard XML parsing libraries within the company.
+The rule can also bring a message that a developer can use only a company-approved library.

 ```
 subcategory: